catseye/Robin/doc/Fundamental_Semantics.markdown

 When the first element of each two-element sublist in an alist is a symbol, we call it a _binding alist_.
-The idea is that it is a Robin representation of an evaluation environment, where the symbols in the heads of the pairs are bound to the values in the tails of the pairs.
+The idea is that it is a Robin representation of an evaluation environment, where the symbols in the heads of the sublists are bound to the values in the tails of the pairs.
 Binding alists can be created from an environment in effect (such as in the third argument of a macro) and can be used to change the evaluation environment in effect (such